grehan-freebsd/grub2-bhyve/README.md

 The -n parameter disables auto-insertion of "console=ttyS0" to the start of the Linux kernel command-line.

+The -S parameter forces wiring of guest memory on FreeBSD-11 hosts.
+This is required for PCI passthru.

 To boot a linux kernel, the 'linux' command is used to load the kernel and specify command-line options, while the 'initrd' command is used to load the initrd.
 The 'boot' command is then issued to finalize